-Welcome to our ranking of the Top 10 Most Affordable Master’s in Industrial-Organizational Psychology.
+Welcome to our ranking of the Top 10 Most Affordable Online Master’s in Industrial-Organizational Psychology.

-Using information gathered from the National Center for Education Statistics College Navigator, accredited colleges were identified that offered a masters in Industrial-Organizational Psychology.
-Of the 86 colleges that offered an advanced degree in industrial/organizational psychology, the colleges were then ranked to find the 10 most affordable.
-Information regarding student population, student:teacher ratio, and courses/specializations were noted.
+Using information gathered from the National Center for Education Statistics College Navigator, accredited colleges were identified that offered a online masters in Industrial-Organizational Psychology.
+Of those colleges that offered an online master’s in industrial/organizational psychology online, the schools were then ranked to find the 10 most affordable.

 Master of Science in Psychology with a Specialization in Industrial/Organizational Psychology

 Capella University offers an affordable online master’s in I/O Psychology.
 The program is offered entirely online and is comprised of both core and elective courses.
 Students can earn their degree in just 12 months.
 Students can choose from the GuidedPath, a structured learning format with a set schedule or FlexPath, a self-paced learning format.
 Courses cover areas like:

 - Industrial/Organizational Psychology Practices in Human Resource Management

 The online affordable master’s in Industrial and Organizational Psychology at Albizu University emphasizes professional growth.
 This 42 credit hour program is taught by experienced I/O professionals who share their experience with their students.
 Students will gain knowledge and skills in areas like:

 - organizational development

 Graduates are successful in a variety of areas including: